awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-method-settings-method-request.md

 To use a Lambda authorizer to authorize access to the API method, set the `authorization-type` input property to `CUSTOM` and set the [https://docs.aws.amazon.com/apigateway/api-reference/resource/method/#authorizerId](https://docs.aws.amazon.com/apigateway/api-reference/resource/method/#authorizerId) input property to the [https://docs.aws.amazon.com/apigateway/api-reference/resource/authorizer/#id](https://docs.aws.amazon.com/apigateway/api-reference/resource/authorizer/#id) property value of a Lambda authorizer that already exists\.
 The referenced Lambda authorizer can be of the `TOKEN` or `REQUEST` type\.
 For information about creating a Lambda authorizer, see [Use API Gateway Lambda Authorizers](apigateway-use-lambda-authorizer.md)\.

 To use an Amazon Cognito user pool to authorize access to the API method, set the `authorization-type` input property to `COGNITO_USER_POOLS` and set the [https://docs.aws.amazon.com/apigateway/api-reference/resource/method/#authorizerId](https://docs.aws.amazon.com/apigateway/api-reference/resource/method/#authorizerId) input property to the [https://docs.aws.amazon.com/apigateway/api-reference/resource/authorizer/#id](https://docs.aws.amazon.com/apigateway/api-reference/resource/authorizer/#id) property value of the `COGNITO_USER_POOLS` authorizer that was already created\.
-For information about creating an Amazon Cognito user pool authorizer, see [Use Amazon Cognito User Pools](apigateway-integrate-with-cognito.md)\.
+For information about creating an Amazon Cognito user pool authorizer, see [Control Access to a REST API Using Amazon Cognito User Pools as Authorizer](apigateway-integrate-with-cognito.md)\.

 ## Set up Method Request Validation<a name="setup-method-request-validation"></a>